-Cities such as San Francisco, Los Angeles, and San Diego prohibit sleeping in automobiles overnight between 9 a.m. and 6 a.m. and not within 500 feet of schools or residential houses.
+Cities such as San Francisco, Los Angeles, e San Diego prohibit sleeping in automobiles overnight between 9 a.m. and 6 a.m. and not within 500 feet of schools or residential houses.
 Berkeley has prohibited RVs from parking overnight on public streets.

 Can I sleep in my vehicle at a campground?